Hilsenheim: Franco-German competition

 As the French state expanded towards its 'natural' eastern frontier, the Rhine, Alsace found itself a French territory by the eighteenth century.
 Between 1871 and 1918, however, Hilsenheim, in common with the whole of Alsace was annexed by Germany.
 Several of the town's public buildings including the mairie and some schools date from the period, and provide good examples of the heavy Wilhelmine architecture of imperial Germany.

 Ahead of the Second World War citizens living closer to the German frontier were evacuated to central and western France, but the people of Hilsenheim, 8 km from the frontier, suffered German occupation.
 Several villagers were forcibly conscripted into the German Army and died on the Russian front.

 On the night of 15 March 1944 a Canadian Lancaster bomber was shot down by German anti-aircraft guns, crashing near to the road towards Wittisheim.
 The seven crew members, members of the 408th squadron, are buried in Hilsenheim cemetery.

 Two Maginot line bunkers survive at the edge of the commune, both in ruins: one is on the Rue des Vergers (Orchard Road) on the edge of the village on the road towards Wittisheim, and the second is about 1.5 km east of the village on the road towards Bindernheim, level with a patch of woodland.

 In the winter of 1944/45 the village found itself on the edge of the Colmar Pocket, and during the heavy fighting that took place over the enclave, several buildings in Hilsenheim were destroyed including the church.
 This would be rebuilt during the 1950s to a contemporary design.
 After two months of intensive fighting, during which the population, still not evacuated, hid in their cellars, the village was finally liberated in January 1945 by the Moroccan Goumiers of the 15th Tabor (2nd GTM), part of the First French Army under General de Lattre.
 The liberating forces continued east to the Rhine while other First Army units took over their position in the village.
 During the fighting several villagers were killed, and more were killed subsequently because of mines set on some of the surrounding roads and fields.

 The name

 The name Hilsenheim can be analysed as a combination of two words, being "Hils", a Celtic word which refers to the hilt of a sword or to fighting, and "heim", a widely used old word for a home or a place: this explanation is consistent with the modern coat of arms used by the village.
 An alternative etymology suggests the word means "habitat above the water", and certainly any settlement in this area would, two thousand years ago, have rested on a raised piece of ground surrounded by marsh land: this interpretation is based on an Indo-European linguistic root indicating the vertical movement of water.

 The coat of arms incorporates the golden handle of a sword.

+Population

+The population of Hilsenheim was 2,626 as of 1 January 2021.